 Despite these obstacles and the declining number of Catholics in West Louisville, parishioners’ loyalty to this historic parish remains strong.

-One of the most urgent challenges of the parish is responding to the needs of a community where 55 percent live in poverty or are at risk for poverty, violence, drug abuse and sub-standard housing.
+One of the most urgent challenges of the parish is responding to the needs of a community where 55 percent live in poverty or are at risk for poverty, violence, drug abuse, and sub-standard housing.
 Plans were made to transform the school building into thirty apartments for low-income senior citizens.
 Evangelization is also a great need, because a high percentage of the population in Portland is unchurched.

-The eighth-oldest parish in Louisville, St. Anthony has a tradition flowing from a formation process begun in 1866 by Bishop Peter Joseph Lavialle.
+The eighth-oldest parish in Louisville, Saint Anthony has a tradition flowing from a formation process begun in 1866 by Bishop Peter Joseph Lavialle.
 Franciscans of the Order of Friars Minor Conventual came from Syracuse, New York, in 1867 to shepherd the poor German immigrant families settling in the West End.
 By November, Father Bonaventure Keller, O.F.M.
-Conv., had overseen the construction of a stone building for the church, rectory and a school that had previously opened in rental property with twenty pupils.
+Conv., had overseen the construction of a stone building for the church, rectory, and a school that had previously opened in rental property with twenty pupils.
 Father Pius Kotterer, O.F.M.
 Conv., was St. Anthony’s first pastor.

 The next generation built the present church, dedicated in 1887.
 Its steeple and bells were completed in 1904.
 Franciscan Sisters arrived in 1869 and directed the school until 1899, when the Ursuline Sisters of Louisville began staffing it.
 The school closed in 1971.